-Cardinals Edge Eagles 32-25 for NFC Title
+Cardinals Edge Eagles 32-25 For NFC Title

 Shockingly, Philadelphia was on top 25-24.

-Time for Warner to show his pedigree on a drive that took nearly 8 minutes and carried the Cardinals.
+Time for Warner to show his pedigree on a drive that took nearly 8 minutes and carried the Cardinals to victory.

-But the resurrected Warner has been sensational this season after beating out Matt Leinart for the job, and now he's led the Cardinals far beyond any previous success since moving to Arizona in 1988.
+But the resurrected Warner has been sensational this season, and now he's led the Cardinals far beyond any previous success since moving to Arizona.

 He finished 21-for-28 for 279 yards and the four TDs.